a-t-0/Studying-Companies-With-Weaviate/README.md

 ## How can this be made more awesome?

-- The tree structure of the website does not yet count the edges.
+- The tree structure of the website does not yet count the edges, so you could get more insight into the website if the edge thickness represents how often a page is linked to.
 - Most of the time, it is not just the raw data you want from a company website but the secondary (or ternary) insights gained in processing that data and/or combining it with other relevant or recent developments.
 This is where Weaviate may shine, as it supports enhancing your own databases in combination with LLMs.
 A guided structure may be set up to facilitate this.

 [agpl3_badge]: https://img.shields.io/badge/License-AGPL_v3-blue.svg